Lemniscate-2525/30_Days_of_ML/Day11_Mall_Customer_Segmentation_KMeans/README.md

 k_grid = max(scores, key=scores.get)
 ```

 Every $K$ in the search range is evaluated on the same data using the silhouette scorer.
 The $K$ with the highest score is selected.
-This is functionally equivalent to exhaustive grid search — systematic, reproducible, and interpretable.
+This is functionally equivalent to exhaustive grid search; systematic, reproducible, and interpretable.

 ---